 You can choose how to pay the charge from these options:

-- Auto pay - set up an automatic payment with an annual registration fee of £10
+- Auto pay - set up automatic payments with a £10 annual registration fee.

 Some of those eligible for discounts and exemptions must pre-register even though they pay nothing.

 You can find out the full details of Congestion Charge discounts and exemptions on the TfL website.

 Are electric or hybrid cars exempt from the London Congestion Charge?

 Whether you drive a petrol, diesel, hybrid or electric, we've got you covered.